TablePress/TablePress/readme.txt

 == Upgrade Notice ==

+= 2.1.1 =
+This update is a stability and maintenance release.
+Updating is highly recommended.

 = 2.1 =
 This update is a feature and enhancement release.
-Updating is highly recommended.

-= 2.0.4 =
-This update is a stability, maintenance, and compatibility release.
 Updating is highly recommended.